sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6500 - sections/8000 - sections-example-copy-from-sections.md

           "range": {
             "direction": "vertical",
-            /* columnSelection specifies that each vertical section is a table slice that combines the first two columns with one of the numbered vehicle columns (3rd through last columns). */ "columnSelection": [
+            /* columnSelection specifies that each vertical section is a table slice that combines the first two "kept" columns with one of the numbered vehicle columns (3rd through last columns). */ "columnSelection": [
               [